groupdocs-total/GroupDocs.Total-JS/packages/conversion/README.md

 # GroupDocs.Conversion

-Simple jQuery plugin that allows to display and comapre documents supported by groupdocs libraries APIs
+Simple jQuery plugin that allows to display and convert documents supported by groupdocs libraries APIs

 # Getting started